The Pros and Cons of Business Equipment Leasing

 It’s far easier to upgrade to better models when you lease equipment, especially if you’re careful about how you structure your rental agreement.

-Equipment leases are especially useful when you want to purchase a piece of equipment that you’re not 100 percent sure that you’ll need long term.
-For instance, a type of equipment that you need now might not be required down the road if your services change.
+Equipment leases are especially useful when you want to purchase a piece of equipment that you’re not 100 percent certain that you’ll need long term.
+For instance, a type of equipment that you need now might not be required in the future if your services change.

-With traditional equipment financing, or purchasing the equipment outright, you run the risk of getting stuck with equipment that you only need short term.
-With most types of equipment leases, you’ll have flexibility to get rid of equipment that becomes unnecessary by the end of your lease term.
+With traditional equipment financing, or purchasing the equipment outright, you run the risk of getting stuck with equipment that you only need in the short term.
+However, with most types of equipment lease financing, you’ll have flexibility to get rid of equipment that becomes unnecessary by the end of your lease term.

 1. You Don’t Own the Equipment

-Owning equipment comes with certain benefits such as tax savings.
+Owning equipment comes with certain benefits such as tax credits.
 However, if you lease equipment, you may not get those benefits.
-Also, when you lease equipment rather than own it, the value of that asset is not on your books.
+Also, when you lease equipment rather than own it, the value of that asset isn’t on your books.

 2. You’re Paying Interest